neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 One of the main things people associate with security is authentication.
 That means to identify your communication partner - the one sending a request to FLOW3.
 Therefore the framework provides an infrastructure to easily use different mechanisms for such a plausibility proof.
-The most important achievment of the provided infrastructure is its flexible extensibility.
+The most important achievement of the provided infrastructure is its flexible extensibility.
 You can easily write your own authentication mechanisms and configure the framework to use them without touching the framework code itself.
 The details are explained in the section  :ref:`Implementing your own authentication mechanism`.